 We would’ve loved to have simple maps included in the books where we could get an idea of where the noted spots were located.
 It would’ve helped in our planning for sure.
 The kids also pointed out that the books talked about doing things from your hotel, even though we were staying at a campground!

 Our family loved using these books and we look forward to checking out other city guides in the future!
 These Kids Guides would make perfect stocking stuffers for anyone planning an upcoming trip.
-The books can be purchased through Amazon and Barnes and Noble off of Eileen’s website Taking the Kids!
+The books can be purchased through Amazon, Barnes and Noble and on Eileen’s website Taking the Kids!